Beat Procrastination: A Practical Guide to Time Management for Kids

 Description

-Step 2: List examples for children to reflect on whether they have the same problems.
+Step 2: Give examples and ask children whether they face the same issue.

-Step 4: Propose improvement measures that are scientific and practical.
+Step 4: Propose improvement measures and encourage children to put them into practice.

 Author